Geonovum/T4R/respec/H3-findings.md

 __Best practices__

 - A responsive, userfriendly 3D environment helps with the adoption of the technology stack.

+__Lessons Learned__

+- An accessible 3D environment can help very much in creating support in a community and explain proposed scenarios.
+Bear in mind that a 'high definition' simulated environment can also set certain expectations that you do not want to set just yet.
+Sometimes a generic, not too detailed scene is advisable to communicate the uncertainty around future scenarios.

+- Coordinate system alignment is not a given.
+While solutions might start isolated, once you want to combine different parts together it is imperative to make sure visualisations actually align by adhering to collective coordination system definitions.

 ### How does my data storage landscape look like?